Outline 5.0 Discussion

 - 5.2 Re-evaluating the auditory where stream

-- 5.2.1 The spatial Link
+- 5.2.1 The spatial link

-- FEF connection to A4, MT, MST
+- FEF connection to MT, MST, PBelt

-- 5.2.2 The motor link
+- 5.2.2 The motor link (“how” stream)

 - diskutiere Hickok & Poeppel (2004) - Cognition

-- 5.2.1 The spatial Link
+- 5.2.1 The spatial link

 - 5.3 Re-evaluating the auditory what stream

-- IFJ semantics
+- IFJa semantics

 - discussing Rolls et al. (2023) - Cerebral Cortex and the groups mentioned

-- IFJ vs 44, 45, 47l
+- IFJa vs 44, 45, 47l

 - vielleicht bezogen auf Bedini & Baldauf (2021) als ein multiple demand system